Editor’s Note: This post was updated on October 17, 2018, for accuracy and comprehensiveness. It was originally published on September 11, 2015

 1. You’re confusing “weight loss” with “fat loss”

-It’s a safe bet to assume that when people want to lose weight, what they really mean is that they want to lose fat.
+It’s a safe bet to assume that when people want to lose weight, what they really want is fat loss.
 The problem is, many people use the words “weight loss” and “fat loss” interchangeably, which are two separate concepts.

 - When you lose weight, you lose more than just fat.

-Muscle and water are two other components that make up your weight, and when you lose weight, you can lose some of each.
+Muscle and water (in addition to water weight) are two major components that make up your weight, and when you lose weight, you can lose some of each.
 How much of each you lose depends in part on how much fat you have to lose when you start.
-Overweight people have more to lose than thin people, and they will lose more weight from fat than muscle than thin people.
+Heavier people have more to lose than thin people, and they will lose more weight from fat than muscle than thin people.

-Don’t expect to lose 10 pounds in a week, because even if you do, that weight is not going to be all fat.
+Don’t expect to lose 10 pounds in a week, because even if you do, it’s not going to be all fat.
 Losing muscle is not good for your health, and you will want to preserve it as much as you can.

 But what about the people who do claim to lose 10 pounds in a week?
 There are reasons for this, beginning with…